-The TCL 55P607 is equipped with everything it needs for decent-sounding audio right out of the box: It has two downward-firing 8-watt speakers that produce a sizeable amount of noise – it’s enough to fill a small room like a bedroom or cut through larger to midsize rooms without compromising too many of the details.
+The TCL P-Series 55P607 is equipped with everything it needs for decent-sounding audio right out of the box.
+It has two downward-firing 8-watt speakers that produce a sizeable amount of noise – enough to fill a small room like a bedroom or cut through larger to mid-size rooms without compromising too many of the details.

-In short, it’s not a complete slouch here, but if you’re looking for wall-shaking bass or all-around better balance, you’ll need to invest in a soundbar.
+In summary, it's not a complete slouch here, but if you're looking for wall-shaking bass or all-around better balance, you'll need to invest in a sound bar.

-Sound TL;DR: TCL’s 55P607 offers good, balanced sound for the price.
-Home cinema enthusiasts might want to invest in a soundbar, however.
+Sound TL;DR: TCL's P-Series 55P607 offers good, balanced sound for the price.
+Home cinema enthusiasts might want to invest in a sound bar, however.